ewendel/redux-workshop/readme.md

 There should be no visible changes from before but we have the beginnings of a nicer application architecture.

 #### Step IV: Developer Tools
-As our application is starting to grow we want to take advantage of a really nice tool that exists for `redux` applications, namely the `redux-devtools`.
+As our application is starting to grow we want to take advantage of a really nice tool that exists for `redux` applications, namely the Redux Dev Tools.
 This will help us during application development by allowing us to see every action that flows through our application and how they affect the state.
+To enable this, first download the [Google Chrome extension] (https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en).

 We have done some of the boring setup so you don't have to.
 Go to `index.js` and replace your store initialization with
 ```javascript